mroughan/SurrealNumbers.jl/README.md

      canonicalise(1//2 + x1) == 1.5
      1//2 + x1 ≅ 1.5

-####

 ## Final notes

+The total implementation here is less than 500 lines of code.
+No doubt an expert in Julia could make it a good deal tighter -- I have concentrated on making the code easy (for me) to understand rather than super concise.

-One final point.
-This would have been a lot easier if I knew more Julia, or more about the surreals.
+This little project would have been a lot easier if I knew more Julia, or more about the surreals.
 Trying to build something to learn about two moving parts at once wasn't a brilliant idea :)

 But I was correct in thinking that (at least for me) this would have been almost impossible to build in Matlab.
 And at the least, it would